 Lexical analysis is in most other ways similar to that used for C code.
 Whitespace has no significance other than potentially serving as an edge between symbols.
 Names are like C identifiers, consisting of any sequence of one or more letters, digits, or the underscore character, such that the first character is not a digit.
 Names are case sensitive.
-A label on a statement must be followed by a colon (:) - the colon is not optional, as is common for many assemblers.
+Optionally, a name can have . as its first character.
+Although the specification and assembly source sections of AIK input have the same namespace, it is strongly suggested that names starting with . only be defined in the specifications, thus providing a separate namespace by convention while allowing the separation to be overridden in the rare cases that is appropriate.